Pleasure (Jolin Tsai album): Commercial performance

-Within 12 hours of its pre-order launch, the digital album surpassed 100,000 sales on QQ Music in China, making Tsai the fastest female artist from Hong Kong or Taiwan to achieve "Triple Platinum" certification on the platform.
-It also topped the QQ Music Best-Selling Daily Chart on its first day.
-On the day of its official release, Tsai set a new record on QQ Music as the fastest female artist from Hong Kong or Taiwan to be certified "Diamond".
+Within 12 hours of its digital pre-order opening, the album surpassed 100,000 sales on QQ Music in China, becoming the fastest album by a Hong Kong or Taiwanese female singer to receive a "Triple Platinum" certification.
+It also topped QQ Music's Daily Best-Selling Chart on its release day.
+On the day of its official release, it set a record as the fastest album by a Hong Kong or Taiwanese female singer to receive a "Diamond" certification on QQ Music.
+By the end of 2025, the album had sold over 220,000 digital copies in China, ranking fifth on the annual digital album sales chart and first among C-pop female singers.
+As of June 16, 2026, sales had exceeded 333,000 copies, with revenue surpassing RMB 10 million.